AvirukBasak/shsc-lang/docs/CONTRIBUTING.md

 The Makefile has a target `run-sanitize` for this purpose.

 Debug builds are built with `-fsanitize=address`.

+Notes that you cannot run the address sanitizer on Windows.

+## Clangd
+This section will apply to you only if you're using `clangd` LSP.

+You'll need to ignore clangd errors and warnings in `bison` generated files.
+Clangd will use the `compile_flags.txt` file.

 ## Contributing Guidelines
 To contribute to Scheisse Script, please follow these guidelines: